 Finally, the rule in 15A N.C.
 Admin.
 Code 12I .0303 speaks to the management of "conservation areas" - natural areas that are not reserved for scientific or interpretive use.
 These conservation areas may accommodate additional construction and recreational activity, provided such activity does not "conflict with conservation needs."
-The designation of acceptable uses and practices is necessary to guide DPR's conservation and management of these natural areas, and, accordingly, these rules, and the others in Subchapter 12I, should be designated "necessary without substantive public interest" if no adverse comments have been received by DPR.
+The designation of acceptable uses and practices is necessary to guide DPR's conservation and management of these natural areas,

-74 Id. ("Sites selected as natural areas shall be large enough to insure adequate buffer protection of the included natural features from external disturbances and encroachments.").
+&lt;sup>74 Id. ("Sites selected as natural areas shall be large enough to insure adequate buffer protection of the included natural features from external disturbances and encroachments.").

-76 See 15A N.C.
+&lt;sup>76 See 15A N.C.
 Admin.
 Code 12I .0203.